pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ```

 ##### Subscribe to the channel

-Use Debug Console or a separate script to subscribe to the same channel before running the publish example.
+Before running the publish example, subscribe to the same channel.

 ### Returns